 A study published in The Journal of the American Medical Association’s November 2012 issue found that participants who got their fiber from eating at least one cup of legumes, including beans, chickpeas, and lentils, over a three month period lowered their blood sugar by a greater amount than those who ate a high wheat fiber diet.

-According to Eat More Oats, the beta-glucan in oats prolongs the absorption of carbohydrates into the blood stream and therefore prevents a huge spike in blood sugar levels after a meal so that the blood sugar levels don’t then crash as well.
+According to Eat More Oats, the beta-glucan in oats prolongs the absorption of carbohydrates into the bloodstream and therefore prevents a huge spike in blood sugar levels after a meal so that the blood sugar levels don’t then crash as well.

 The New York Times reports that an Italian study found that those participants who consumed four teaspoons of white vinegar as part of a salad dressing along with a meal that included bread with two ounces of carbohydrates reduced their rise in blood sugar by 30-percent compared to the participants who consumed a salad dressing with neutralized vinegar.

 The ADA calls spinach a diabetes superfood because it is high in magnesium.
 Diabetes Health reports that a diet high in magnesium reduces your risk of developing type 2 diabetes.
 Spinach has a low glycemic load, is so low in calories, and has other health benefits so you can eat a lot of it without feeling guilty.
 Try this delicious spinach salad.